nicoalba/solana-demo/README.md

 ## Steps taken

-- Installed Solana CLI, Rust, and Anchor inside WSL2 (Ubuntu)
+- Installed Solana CLI, Rust, and Anchor inside WSL2 (Ubuntu).
-- Created the project using Anchor’s Rust test template
+- Created the project using Anchor’s Rust test template.
-- Ran validator ledger on Linux home for compatibility.
+- Ran the local validator, and stored the ledger under `~/.solana-ledgers/...` for WSL2 compatibility.
-- Built the project using `anchor build`
+- Built the contract using `anchor build`.
-- Deployed the contract to a local validator using `anchor deploy`
+- Deployed the contract to a local validator using `anchor deploy`.
-- Ran integration tests using `anchor test`
+- Ran integration tests using `anchor test`.

 ## Local test loop